University Charges, 2020–2021

 |Reading the Vedic Literature||$2,700|

 Masters students are full-time with six or more credits.
+Less than 6 credits is $500 per credit.
 Student budget for loan eligibility and enrollment reporting is half-time for 4 to 5.75 credits, and 1/4 time for less than 4 credits.
 Work or practicum credit is included, based on credits issued.

 - Entry Level $8,000